What does Trump’s announcement on the border wall mean for money transfers?

 Laws and legal documents when transferring large sums of money into Mexico

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.

 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

 - Buying property abroad

 - If the provider quotes a different rate to the one above please let us know

 Banks vs. money transfer providers

 You can save money by using the services of a dedicated money transfer company.
 These providers specialize in handling overseas money transfers, offering attractive exchange rates and affordable fees.
-This means that you save money, and your recipient ends up with more Mexican pesos in their pocket.
+Meaning you save money — and your recipient ends up with more pesos in their pocket.

 Maria sends money to Mexico

-Maria studies and works in the U.S. and has saved up a sizable amount of money she wants to send home to her family in Mexico.
-She approaches her bank about transferring $1,000 to Mexico, but she’s dismayed to discover that the bank’s exchange rate is not nearly as good as she’d hoped.
+Maria studies and works in the US.
+She’s saved up a sizable amount of money she wants to send home to her family in Mexico.
+She approaches her bank about transferring $1,000, but she’s dismayed to discover that the bank’s exchange rate is not nearly as good as she’d hoped.
 Eager to save as much money as possible, Maria compares her bank’s exchange rate and transfer fees with those of a specialist money transfer company.